Make Our Hotel Near Fukuoka Convention Center Your Base

 Ohori Park

-Ohori Park, located in the heart of Fukuoka, is one of Japan’s premier urban oases and is just a 15-minute stroll from the hotel.
-Loved by Fukuokans as a place where people, nature, and art unite, it has a broad lake that can be crossed on foot, plenty of birdlife, and is home as well to the Fukuoka Art Museum.
-Also within the park are a Japanese strolling garden and a Noh theater.
+Ohori Park, located in the heart of the city, is one of Japan’s premier urban oases and just a 15-minute stroll from The Ritz-Carlton, Fukuoka and near to Hakata Station.
+Cherished by locals as a place where people, nature, and art come together, the park features a broad lake crossed by walking paths, abundant birdlife, the Fukuoka Art Museum, a traditional strolling garden, and a Noh theatre.

 Jyotenji temple